urbas/detcache/README.md

 `nr` operates on a simple but powerful principle:

-1. It calculates SHA-256 hashes of input data blobs
+1. It stores associations between SHA-256 hashes and Nix store paths
-2. It stores associations between these hashes and Nix store paths
+2. It retrieves these associations when queried with the same data

-3. It retrieves these associations when queried with the same data
+The tool assumes that relationships between the SHA-256 hash and Nix store paths

-The tool assumes that relationships between data blobs and Nix store paths are:
+are:

-- **Deterministic**: The same input always produces the same output
+- **Deterministic**: The same hash always produces the same output
-- **Unique**: Each distinct input maps to a distinct output
+- **Unique**: Each hash maps to a distinct output
 - **Immutable**: Once established, mappings don't change

 This allows `nr` to implement aggressive caching strategies for significant